» About MU at Ft. Bragg

 NO SHOW POLICY

-Students who have not hit the course at least once during the drop/add period (the first week of classes) will be withdrawn without record from the course and are eligible for a full refund of tuition for the course in question.
-Late registrants to the course (adding the course in the final two working days of the week) may receive additional time to hit the course, at the discretion of the Assistant Dean for Distance Education.
-Students who are unable to hit the course during the first week for personal or professional reasons must make a written request to the Assistant Dean for Distance Education asking for exemption from this policy.
+Students who have not hit the course at least once during the first week of classes will be withdrawn without record from the course and are eligible for a full refund of tuition for the course in question.
+Late registrants to the course (adding the course in the final two working days of the week) may receive additional time to hit the course, at the discretion of the course professor.
+Students who are unable to hit the course during the first week for personal or professional reasons must make a written request to the course professor asking for exemption from this policy.
 Students who choose this option will not be withdrawn as a no show at a later date, even if they do not hit the course.

 ONLINE COURSE ETIQUETTE